zjgcainiao/ML_CreditCardDefaultPrediction/README.md

 - Random Forest Model
 - Naive Bayees Model

-## Next Step
+## Next Steps

 Improve the prediction model by implying Netural Network models.
-Adjust parameters to improve the accuracy
+Adjust parameters to improve the accuracy upgrade from Flask to Django

 ## Team